The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: Horizontal Diffusion Maps on Fibre Bundles

-For our purposes, the base manifold $M$ plays the same role as the manifold that underlies the diffusion maps (i.e., from which data points are sampled).
-Furthermore, we assume that each data point $x\in M$ carries a manifold structure that is diffeomorphic to a fixed fibre manifold $F$; the entire data set can thus be interpreted as a collection of instantiations of the fibre $F$ (which can be viewed as a ``template''), indexed by points on the base manifold $M$ as $\left\{F_x:x\in M\right\}$.
+It follows immediately from this definition that $\pi^{-1}\left( x \right)$ is diffeomorphic to $F$ for any $x\in M$.
+We denote $F_x$ for $\pi^{-1}\left( x \right)$ and call it the \emph{fibre over $x\in M$}.
+The diffeomorphism $\phi_i:\pi^{-1}\left( U_i \right)\rightarrow U_i\times F$ is also known as a \emph{local trivialization} of the fibre bundle $\mathscr{E}$ over the open set $U_i$.
+Unless otherwise stated, we assume throughout this paper that $M$ and $F$ are orientable Riemannian manifolds so the volume form and integration are well-defined; the dimensions of $M,F$ will be denoted as $d=\mathrm{dim}\left( M \right)$, $n=\mathrm{dim}\left( F \right)$, respectively.
+Using the language of fibre bundles, our basic assumptions for the data set can be summarized as follows: \begin{enumerate} \item Data points lie approximately on a fibre bundle; \item Data points on the same data object are sampled from the same fibre. \end{enumerate} As stated above, the data sets of interest, to which the fibre bundle assumption applies, are those with pairwise correspondences between data objects, or fibres in the fibre bundle.
+This additional piece of information can now be easily incorporated into the fibre bundle framework: we interpret pairwise correspondences as \emph{parallel-transports} along \emph{geodesics} on the base manifold $M$, generated by a \emph{connection} (see \ref{sec:connections}) on the fibre bundle $\mathscr{E}$.
+For our purposes, the base manifold $M$ plays the same role as the manifold that underlies the diffusion maps (i.e., from which data objects are drawn); additionally, we assume that each data object $x\in M$ carries a manifold structure that is diffeomorphic to a fixed fibre manifold $F$; the entire data set can thus be interpreted as a collection of instantiations of the fibre $F$ (which can be viewed as a ``template''), indexed by points on the base manifold $M$ as $\left\{F_x:x\in M\right\}$.
 From a fibre bundle point of view, it is natural to study the base manifold $M$ using the extra information in the total manifold $E=\cup_{x\in M} F_x$.
+In the remaining paper, unless otherwise specified, we assume all Riemannian manifolds are geodesically complete.